Gellert5225/SwiftyCareer/readme.md

 We use Node.js and MongoDB as our server + database service.

 All REST routes js files should be placed inside `routes` folder.

+## Documentation

+The documentation is inside the `Doc/source/index.html.md` file.

+To contribute to the documentation, edit the `*.md` file inside the `source`  and `source/includes` folder.

+> To build the doc, plese see [this](https://github.com/slatedocs/slate/wiki/Using-Slate-Natively) page.
+> You can refer to [this](https://github.com/lord/slate/wiki/Markdown-Syntax) article about Markdown syntax.